 Using your credit card

 If you need money really quickly and have a credit card, then you can use this to borrow the cash at no interest for up to 30 days.
-This depend on you being able to repay that amount in full when your next repayment is due.
+This depends on you being able to repay that amount in full when your next repayment is due.
 If you do this, then the card issuer will not charge you any interest on the amount that you borrowed.

 Remember, however, that this won’t apply if you take the money out as a cash advance.
 In these cases, you will be charged an administration fee and, in some cases, interest on the cash advance.
 A few card issuers are now allowing you to transfer money from your credit limit into your bank account without incurring interest.